hashicorp/terraform-provider-aws/docs/MAINTAINING.md

 Authentication changes:

-Occassionally, there will be changes listed in the authentication pieces of the AWS Go SDK codebase, e.g. changes to `aws/session`.
+Occasionally, there will be changes listed in the authentication pieces of the AWS Go SDK codebase, e.g. changes to `aws/session`.
 The AWS Go SDK `CHANGELOG` should include a relevant description of these changes under a heading such as `SDK Enhancements` or `SDK Bug Fixes`.
 If they seem worthy of a callout in the Terraform AWS Provider `CHANGELOG`, then upon merging we should include a similar message prefixed with the `provider` subsystem, e.g. `* provider: ...`.

 Additionally, if a `CHANGELOG` addition seemed appropriate, this dependency and version should also be updated in the Terraform S3 Backend, which currently lives in Terraform Core.
 An example of this can be found with https://github.com/terraform-providers/terraform-provider-aws/pull/9305 and https://github.com/hashicorp/terraform/pull/22055.